Stock market today: A rebound for Nvidia has it back to masking losses for much of Wall Street

 The recent struggles for Nvidia haven’t raised too many concerns, at least not yet, because market watchers have been hoping for more stocks to participate in the rising stock market rather than just a handful of AI winners.

-In financial markets, the focus among investors is starting to swing toward growth and away from just inflation and interest rates, according to Michael Wilson and other strategists at Morgan Stanley.
+In financial markets, the focus is starting to swing toward growth and away from just inflation and interest rates, according to Michael Wilson and other strategists at Morgan Stanley.

 It was the worst performer in the S&P 500, but Pool wasn’t alone.
 Three out of every four stocks in the index were falling.

-SolarEdge Technologies dropped 16.4% after it said a customer that owes it $11.4 million filed for Chapter 7 bankruptcy, which raises questions about how much the solar-power company can collect and when.
+SolarEdge Technologies dropped 18.9% after it said a customer that owes it $11.4 million filed for Chapter 7 bankruptcy, which raises questions about how much the solar-power company can collect and when.
+The smaller companies in the Russell 2000 index also fell 0.5%.

-Broadly, sales at retailers across the country have been up and down recently, as companies highlight how lower-income customers are often struggling to keep up with still-rising prices.
-The job market, though, continues to look mostly solid.
+Broadly, sales at retailers across the country have been up and down recently as companies highlight how lower-income customers are struggling to keep up with still-rising prices.
+The job market, though, still looks mostly solid.
 A report on Tuesday also showed confidence among U.S. consumers fell this month, but not by quite as much as economists expected.

 Upper-income households seem to be doing better, and they're booking trips on cruise ships.
-Carnival steamed 3.7% higher after it raised its profit forecast for 2024, saying bookings for the rest of the year are the best on record in terms of both price and occupancy.
-And, while early, booking trends for next year look even better.
+Carnival steamed 7.7% higher after it raised its profit forecast for 2024.
+The cruise company said bookings for the rest of the year are the best on record in terms of both price and occupancy.
+And bookings for next year may be even better.

 It's been mostly falling since topping 4.70% in late April, which has relaxed the pressure on the stock market.
 Yields have sunk on hopes that inflation is slowing enough to convince the Federal Reserve to cut its main interest rate later this year.